 You’ve probably heard that antioxidants are important to our general health and we should be consuming antioxidant-rich foods like blueberries, dark leafy greens and pecans.
 But that’s just half the story.

 Antioxidants are important for our health because they combat free-radicals.
 Free radicals are mischief-making compounds in our bodies.
 They are molecularly unsound, and so they rip through our bodies stealing what they need from otherwise healthy tissue and cells.
-Our bodies produce antioxidants to deal with free radicals, but when we can’t keep up with the high levels of antioxidants modern life brings, our systems get overwhelmed and something called oxidative stress happens.
+Our bodies produce antioxidants to deal with free radicals, but when we can’t keep up with the high levels modern life brings, our systems get overwhelmed and something called oxidative stress happens.

 Oxidative stress is joined at the hip with inflammation, and it’s another major cause for disease and illness.
 It probably comes as no surprise that oxidative stress has also been linked to hair aging and loss.